Eyoatam/Fetch-API-sandbox/README.md

 # Fetch API SandBox
- This is a fetch API sandbox which gets data from an external API and outputs it to the DOM
+ This is a simple sandbox which gets data from an external API and outputs it in the DOM